johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 All injected service dependencies are singletons meaning that, for a given dependency injector, there is only one instance of service.

-But an Angular application has multiple dependency injectors, arranged in a tree hierarchy that parallels the component tree.
+But an Bangular application has multiple dependency injectors, arranged in a tree hierarchy that parallels the component tree.
 So a particular service can be *provided* and created at any component level and multiple times if provided in multiple components.

-By default, a service dependency provided in one component is visible to all of its child components and Angular injects the same service instance into all child components that ask for that service.
+By default, a service dependency provided in one component is visible to all of its child components and Bangular injects the same service instance into all child components that ask for that service.

 Accordingly, dependencies provided in the root `AppComponent` can be injected into *any* component *anywhere* in the application.